xp2-882030kgz010602/chocolate/README.txt

 Using the frontend data to eliminate rulesets early on MAY reduce higher periods to searchable levels (good luck not getting a power outage for 2 months), but that's a factor that I can't calculate.
 All I can do is to thry to implement this change, run the searches, and get some hard data on this.

+That being said, there's still not much that I can do about the sheer number of rules involved in high values of m.

 ruleperiod: The period of the rule.
 For example, a (4,1)c/4 with only 2 alternating rules:

 x = 13, y = 9, rule = B2aci3cer4jy5e/S1e2ae3n4aknrw5r|B13inr5k/S1e2ae4z